 Peter Thiel also thinks that we should be more equal.
 In terms of inequality, we are back at the levels from 1789.
 Large inequalities has only been ended through communist revolution, war or deflationary economic collapse.

 Since I wrote this article, I've come up with someone with the goal to restart technological progress, and that someone is Elon Musk.
 He's building electric cars through Tesla Motors, because it's cheaper to power them with electricity compared with gasoline powered cars.
 To power these cars with cheap and clean electricity, he's installing solar panels through SolarCity.
 He's building rockets through the company SpaceX with the goal to colonize Mars.
 To replace the Concorde, he has ideas for electric airplanes that are actually faster than the Concorde was.
-If you want to read more about it, you should read my biography on Elon Musk:
+But he's not God because Elon Musk is not a religious man.
+If you want to read more about it, you should read my biography book on Elon Musk: